arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 Follow these steps:

-1. Open the **Arduino Cloud for Chromebook** either from the Launcher or by visiting [create.arduino.cc/editor](create.arduino.cc/editor)
+1. Open **Arduino Cloud for Chromebook** from the Launcher or go to [app.arduino.cc](https://app.arduino.cc/) in your browser.

 1. If you're not already signed into your Arduino account, you'll be prompted to do so.

+1. In the sidebar, select the **Sketches** tab.

+1. Choose a sketch to open in the Cloud Editor:

+   * **Create a new sketch:** Click on the Create button in the top-right corner and choose New Sketch.
+   * **Open a saved sketch:** Click on a sketch you want to open.

 1. Connect a [compatible board](https://support.arduino.cc/hc/en-us/articles/360014779899#chromebook) to one of the USB ports on your Chromebook.